Approach

 An improv perspective is being present to what is happening in the moment and building with it, no matter what it is.
 If anger is present, how can we build with that passion?
 If an impossible-sounding idea is present, what if we accepted that it could become reality?
 It’s not about trying to be funny, though humor is often found in life’s weirdnesses.
 My work with you takes skills that improvisers practice onstage, and helps apply them to offstage contexts.

-My improv perspective comes from my experience as a student, cast member, and instructor at CSz Seattle.
+My improv perspective comes from my experience as a student, cast member, and instructor at CSz Boston.

 Black Lives Matter raised fist